spences10/scottspence.com/posts/2022/06/03/change-text-highlight-colour-with-tailwind-css/index.md

 </Chat>

 <Chat>

 whaaaa??

 So I can use a variable instead of hardcoding in all the values??

 </Chat>

 <Chat reply>

 Yeah 😅 all colors are CSS variables already

 </Chat>

 <Chat>

 Sweet!
 I didn't know they were accessible in the main `tailwind.css` file.
 Thanks! 🙏

 </Chat>

-Pouya that I can get the daisyUI colours from the [colors section] of the daisyUI docs.
+Pouya mentioned that I can get the daisyUI colours from the [colors section] of the daisyUI docs.

 So with this information I set about making the `::selection` selector in my `app.css` file.
 The CSS looks like this for it now: